rcgray/free-genai-bootcamp-2025/visual-novel/docs/read-only/Prompts.md

 ---

+[Ask]
-[Chat] Looks good!
+Looks good!
 Now let's move on to the next step of our Action Plan, which is to create the Study Scene.
 There should be an emoji button next to any dialog (either presented by a character or as one of the Response Options of the player).
 Clicking this button should navigate to our Study Scene with the corresponding phrase.
 We will want to be sure to carry over the furigana and translation of the phrase as well.

 Once in the Study Scene, the player will be presented with the phrase in Japanese as the main focus of the scene.
 The player will also be able to see the furigana and translation of the phrase.
 There will be a "Back" button in the top left of the scene that will take the player back to the VN Scene, which should load exactly where they left off.